29th-Day/29th-Day/README.md

 # Hi there ☺️, my name is Gerald

-I'm a professional & hobbyist programmer with a focus on Rust.
-I study "Artificial Intelligence" at JKU, Austria.
+I'm a professional and hobbyist programmer with a focus on Rust.
+Most of my knowledge is self-taught, but I'm also a student at JKU, Austria, studying "Artificial Intelligence" and taking some CS courses.

 ## Professional Experience